=, eq, eql, equal,

 equal is also for strings (for objects whose printed representation is similar).

 Again, conceptually, we could say that eq < eql < equal.
+Any two objects that are eql are also equal.

 We can still not compare numbers of different types: